-Prior to the new Cash Balance regulations published in 2010, an estimated 95% of Cash Balance plans used the yield on the 30-year Treasury bond, which averaged 4% over the past decade.
-The 2010 IRS regulations allowed many more options.
-Fixed rates have become the dominant choice, while Actual Rate of Return is a very popular option for larger plans (see page 11 for details).
+Before the IRS Cash Balance regulations were published in 2010, an estimated 95% of Cash Balance plans used the yield on the 30-year Treasury bond.
+This rate averaged 4 to 5% for most of the decade prior to the current low interest rate era, when the yield has often fallen below 3%.
+The 2010 regulations changed the game, allowing many more ICR options and greater flexibility for plan sponsor.
+Fixed rates have become the dominant choice, with 4% the most common, and Actual Rate of Return became a very popular option for larger plans.
+Page 11 of this report reviews large plan ICRs in more detail.